corda/corda-docs-portal/content/en/docs/tutorials/corda-4/build-basic-cordapp/basic-cordapp-state.md

 ```

 {{< note >}}
-Adding this annotation will trigger an error in IntelliJ because you haven't created the `AppleStampContract` yet.
+Adding this annotation triggers an error in IntelliJ because you haven't created the `AppleStampContract` yet.
 Ignore this error for now - you will add the contract class in the [Write the contract](XXX) tutorial.
 {{< /note >}}

 When naming your CorDapp files, it's best practice to match your contract and state names.
 In this case the state is called `AppleStamp`, so the contract is called `AppleStampContract`.
 Follow this naming convention when you write an original CorDapp to avoid confusion.